Bullying and cyber bullying

 - encouraging others to participate in bullying behaviour

-- excluding members of a study group where it is reasonable to do so
+- excluding members of a study group where it is not reasonable to do so

 - interfering with another person's materials, equipment or personal effects.